By loving ourselves we unlock our potential.

 Why is this all so fundamental?

 I’m taking myself so serious that it hurts.
-Already during the massage I could feel the spots, where energy channels are blocked in my body.
 I understood how much I’m physically inhering my body.
 The clinging of my mind manifests in my physical body.

 This is the opposite of surrendering to the moment.